Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: A Bayesian hierarchical model on historical control data

-As an alternative, we propose to directly approximate $\boldsymbol{S}$ based on observed historical data $\boldsymbol{D}_H$ and varying new trial data $\boldsymbol{D}_N$ by deep neural networks (DNN) in the study design stage.
-After collecting results from the current trial, one can instantly compute $\boldsymbol{S}$ and conduct downstream hypothesis testing based on this pre-specified approximation function.
+As an alternative, we propose to directly approximate $\boldsymbol{S}$ based on observed historical data $\boldsymbol{D}_H$ and varying simulated new trial data $\boldsymbol{D}_N$ by deep neural networks (DNN) in the study design stage.
+After collecting results from the current trial, one can instantly compute $\boldsymbol{S}$ and conduct downstream hypothesis testing based on pre-specified approximation functions.